Statistical Comparisons using R at Intersect Online

 Who should take this course?

 This course is suitable for all researchers and research students from any discipline.
 Prior experience with R and the RStudio interface is required, as the basics of R will not be covered.
-Please consider attending our R101: Programming with R training course to come up to speed beforehand.
+Please consider attending our R101: Learn to Program: R(opens in a new window) training course to come up to speed beforehand.

 You'll learn how to:

 - Choose the right statistical test appropriate for the data and the research questions

 - Generate plots, figures and tables of hypothesis tests using specific R packages

 - Interpret and report the results of a range of commonly-used statistical tests

 - Statistical tests for both categorial and continuous variables

 - ANOVA – testing with more than two groups